Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 Key point: You never pay to become a mystery shopper.
 Real firms pay you — not the other way around.
 This is one of the clearest signs that mystery shopping is legit when done right.

-How to Tell If a Mystery Shopping Chance Is Legit
+How to Verify a Mystery Shopping Company Is Legit

-Look up the firm on the MSPA website.
-Member firms follow a code of ethics and meet industry rules.
-While not all good firms are MSPA members, it’s a strong trust signal.
+Look it up in the MSPA directory.
+The MSPA Service Provider Search lists firms that follow a code of ethics and meet industry standards.
+Not every good firm is a member, but it’s a strong trust signal.

 Check for a real web presence.
-Real firms have full websites with contact info, staff pages, and clear terms.
+Legit firms have full websites with contact info, clear terms, and a working sign-up portal.
 Scam sites often look rushed or have broken links.

-Search for reviews from other shoppers.
-Real shoppers talk about their work on forums and Reddit.
-If no one has heard of the firm, that’s a bad sign.
+Search for shopper reviews.
+Real shoppers talk about their work on forums like MysteryShopForum.com and Reddit.
+If no one has heard of the firm, that’s a warning sign.

 What Real Mystery Shoppers Earn